-- What is it: A celebration of everything our 2017 grads have accomplished, filled with festivities, including commemorative giveaways, a special gift for graduates, free festival-type food, food trucks, live music, games, photo ops, Scrappy, one drawing for a free class ring and another for free diploma frames, a special ice cream flavor in honor of graduation, and UNT merchandise and memorabilia available for purchase.
-Everything wraps up with fireworks and the UNT Alma Mater at dark.
+- What is it: A celebration of everything our 2019 grads have accomplished, filled with festivities, including commemorative giveaways, a special gift for graduates, festival-type food, food trucks, live music, games, photo ops, Scrappy, one drawing for a free class ring and another for free diploma frames, a special ice cream flavor in honor of graduation, and UNT merchandise and memorabilia available for purchase.
+Everything wraps up with a mock champagne toast, fireworks and the UNT Alma Mater at dark.

-- Where is it: The University Union south lawn off Highland Street and the Onstead Plaza in the Library Mall.
+- Where is it: Along Highland Street, on the Union South Lawn and in the Library Mall.

 - Who can attend: All UNT graduates from the current academic year along with family and friends.
+Current students, faculty and staff can also attend to celebrate with graduates.
 Bring your tassel and UNT ID to receive your free graduation gift and to be entered into the drawings.

 - Why: Because you've earned it!